JDW-Works/lab/README.md

 ## Running `userdata.php`

 This repository includes a simple PHP script (`userdata.php`) that connects to a SQL Server instance using the `sqlsrv` extension.
+The interface provides a searchable data table with improved styling and pagination controls.
 Set the following environment variables before running the script:

 ```